use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 We will release a version with the ElizaOS lib to provide AI/LLM into ink! smart contracts.

-We will deploy a dApp implementing the Tio-Tac-Toe game with an AI/LLM integration.
+We will deploy a dApp implementing the Tic-Tac-Toe game with an AI/LLM integration.
 The user will be able to discuss with OpenAI and play some games against the AI even if the LLM is not optimized to play this kind of games.

 ## Team :busts_in_silhouette: